-Participate in NREL's research and education partnerships with colleges and universities.
+Participate in NREL's internship programs with colleges and universities.

 Use Our Facilities

-NREL's extensive research facilities are available to industry and university researchers.
+NREL's extensive research facilities—including the new Energy Systems Integration Facility—are available to industry and university researchers.

-Contact Brian Parsons by email or at 303-384-6958 if you would like to explore collaboration opportunities in transmission integration research.
+Contact Barbara O'Neill if you would like to explore collaboration opportunities in transmission integration research.